Balbir89/economic-crisis-analysis/README.md

 - **Seasonality:** Decomposition of a seasonally adjusted unemployment series does not establish meaningful underlying seasonality.
 - **Historical revisions:** Revised economic data may differ from the information available at an earlier forecasting date.
 - **Crisis coverage:** The unemployment request does not include 2008.
-- **Reproducibility:** Execution order, credential handling and dependency versions need further work.
+- **Reproducibility:** Execution order, API error handling and dependency versions need further work.

 ## Skills Demonstrated